Saydemr/Speech-and-Language-Processing/README.md

 ## How to contribute

-If you find any errors in the book, please report them using the [issues](https://github.com/Saydemr/Speech-and-Language-Processing/issues).
+If you find any errors in the book, please report them by using the [issues](https://github.com/Saydemr/Speech-and-Language-Processing/issues) or by opening a pull request.
 Please use the following template to report the errors:

 ```markdown
 ## Chapter: [Chapter Number] [Chapter Name]